 Watch: Stindl hat-trick salvages Gladbach point at Eintracht

 Club: Borussia Dortmund

-That being said, a cheaper alternative comes in the form of American teenager Reyna.
-He’s earned his place in Dortmund’s starting XI and consistently produced, scoring one and providing another three assists.
+American teenager Reyna still offers incredible value for money at under 9M and is fourth on the list of most points from midfield.
+He’s earned his place in Dortmund’s starting XI and consistently produced, scoring three and providing another four assists.
 But it isn’t necessarily in the final third where he shows his value to Fantasy managers.
-The midfielder’s 86 challenges won is the seventh most in the league and has earned him almost a quarter of his 60 points.
-It often pays to investigate more than just goal statistics – as 34 percent of players have done with Reyna – when it comes to midfield, where the pack is tightly bunched and every point is crucial.
+The midfielder’s 155 challenges won is the eighth most in the league and has earned him almost a quarter of his points.
+It often pays to investigate more than just goal statistics – as 37 percent of players have done with Reyna – when it comes to midfield, where the pack is tightly bunched and every point is crucial.

 Watch: Reyna: like father and mother, like son

 Grifo is the highest scoring midfielder in the game going into the New Year, with his six goals and four assists reaping fine rewards for Fantasy Managers with the Italian in their ranks.
 From Freiburg's unbeaten period of Matchday 9-13 alone, Grifo personally chalked up 71 points by virtue of scoring in four of those five outings and laying on a further two goals for his teammates.